-Our Board of Directors is sending you this proxy statement to ask for your vote as a Preformed Line Products Company shareholder on the matters to be voted on at the annual meeting of shareholders.
-The annual meeting of shareholders will be held at 660 Beta Drive, Mayfield Village, Ohio, 44143, on Monday, April 30, 2012, at 9:00 a.m., local time.
-We are mailing this proxy statement and the accompanying notice and proxy to you on or about March 23, 2012.
+Our Board of Directors is sending you this proxy statement to ask for your vote as a Preformed Line Products Company shareholder on the matters to be voted on at the annual meeting of shareholders to be held at 660 Beta Drive, Mayfield Village, Ohio, 44143, on Tuesday, May 6, 2014, at 9:30 a.m., local time and at any adjournment of the meeting.
+We are mailing this proxy statement and the accompanying notice and proxy to you on or about March 25, 2014.

 Annual Report.
-A copy of our Annual Report to Shareholders for the fiscal year ended December 31, 2011, is enclosed with this proxy statement.
+A copy of our Annual Report to Shareholders for the fiscal year ended December 31, 2013, is enclosed with this proxy statement.